MarkusHumetus/Hackathon_Decathlon_ITAcademy/README.md

 3. Save best model with tunned hyperparameters
 4. Transform test data set to be able to apply the method and get predictions.csv

+Best results with testdataframe and cross validation the f1 obtained for best method was

 ## Contact